active-logic/uta/Readme.txt

 REQUIREMENTS

-In order to use Howl, you will need the following:
+You will need:
 - A compatible code editor (Atom or Visual Studio Code)
-- The `language-howl` extension package (if you are using Atom)
+- The `language-howl` extension package (when using Atom)

-At the time of writing, Atom is better supported, with dedicated syntax highlighting and font size adjustements.
+At the time of writing Atom is better supported, with dedicated syntax highlighting and font size adjustements.

 RECOMMENDED SETUP

-Get Atom:
+Get Atom
 https://atom.io

 Get the language-howl extension: